BroJac5246/BroJac5246/README.md

 🌱 I’m currently learning Kotlin!

-📫 You can always reach me on scratch, I'm @jbthepig
+📫 You can always reach me on Scratch, I'm @jbthepig